Calibrated Forecasting and Persuasion: Main results

-For any stochastic process, an informed sender can always pass the calibration test by forecasting honestly.
-However, without imposing restrictions on the process, characterizing the set of feasible outcomes that pass the calibration test is difficult.
-Consequently, we focus on the class of stationary and ergodic processes, for which the distribution of conditionals is well defined.
-Recall Example \ref{binaryexample} of a Markov chain over binary states to illustrates this.
+For any stochastic process $\mu$, the truthful forecasting strategy is always calibrated.
+However, without further restrictions on the process, characterizing the set of feasible long-run outcomes that pass the calibration test is difficult since the distribution $C_\mu$ in \eqref{distributionofconditionals} may not be well defined.
+We therefore restrict attention to stationary ergodic processes, for which the distribution of conditionals is well defined and constant.
+Example \ref{binaryexample} illustrates this for a Markov chain with binary states.